elementalvoid/config-sofle-2w/README.md

 # Sofle v2.0w ZMK Configuration

-This is a custom configuration for the Sofle v2.0w (as found here: https://github.com/josefadamcik/SofleKeyboard/pull/180).
+This is my configuration for the Sofle v2.0w (as found here: https://github.com/josefadamcik/SofleKeyboard/pull/180).

+## My configuration

+- I'm building against an active fork of ZMK so that I can configure the right side's encoder as a mouse scroll whell.
+- Either raise/lower layer plus the thumb for a sticky `MEH` key.
+- The top right key on the right side is bound to `F24`.
+- The `adjust` layer is effectively disabled (all keys mapped to `&none`) as I don't use it.
+- Deep sleep is enabled.

+For a case, I'm using the [bottom from here](https://www.printables.com/model/825787-sofle-v2-case-remix) (without a top).

-## Installation
+## Building and configuring

 Refer to the [v2 build guide](https://josefadamcik.github.io/SofleKeyboard/build_guide.html) for installation instructions.

 Note that the Bill of Materials (BOM) is slightly different:
-- Uses nice!nanov2
+- Uses nice!nano v2.0
 - ALPS power switch
 - JST connectors for battery
 - Removal of the TRRS connectors
 - Kailh MX or Choc hotswap switch support
 - Optional nice!view

-## Usage

 Regarding the batter/JST connections: